 Question No.1.
 Does a credit report reflect the receipt of deferred payments on loans and social benefits?

-No, deferred payments on the bank loans and microloans, as well as social assistance for citizens who have lost income due to the introduction of the emergency state and quarantine, are not the grounds for deterioration of the borrower's credit history.
+The extension, prolongation, and restructuring of the loan are reflected in the credit history, however, the postponement of payments on bank loans and microloans, as well as social assistance for citizens who have lost income due to the introduction of a state of emergency and quarantine, are not grounds for deterioration of the borrower's credit history.

-Issues of granting a loan are resolved by second-tier banks independently, based on capabilities of the borrower and the bank's credit policy.
-In accordance with Law "On State Regulation, Control and Supervision of Financial Market and Financial Organizations", the authorized body is not entitled to interfere in activities of the financial organizations, with the exception of cases stipulated by legislative acts of the Republic of Kazakhstan.
+The issues of granting a loan are resolved by second-tier banks independently, based on the capabilities of the borrower and the bank's credit policy.
+In accordance with the Law "On State Regulation, Control and Supervision of the Financial Market and financial organizations", the authorized body has no right to interfere in the activities of financial organizations, except in cases provided for by legislative acts of the Republic of Kazakhstan.

 Question No. 2.
 Can the banks deny issuing a loan if the credit history has “deteriorated”?